SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 set the `OokiiCommandGenerateMain` property to `true` to pass the `-GenerateMain` argument to the script.

-For example, the following generates shell commands from two headers:
+For example, the following generates subcommands from two headers:

 ```xml
 <ItemGroup>